 Recently, 3D printers have been increasing in both popularity and affordability.
-They are being used in laboratories, offices, shops, and also in residential locations (dorm rooms and apartments).
+They are being used in laboratories, shops, and makerspaces across campus.
 The fact that there are known hazards associated with the use of these types of printers has prompted RIT's EH&S Department to take a closer look at the printers used on campus and evaluate them for their safety.

 3D printer hazards include, but are not limited to:

 Mechanical hazards from moving parts;

 Chemical vapors (ex. styrene, acrylonitrile, or formaldehyde, etc.) depending on the media being used.

 There are a variety of printing materials available for use with 3D printers, each with its own inherent hazards.
 The most commonly used materials are Polylactic Acid (PLA), Acrylonitrile Butadiene Styrene (ABS), PP (Polypropylene), PET-G (Polyethylene Terephthalate Glycol) and Nylon.
 In general PLA, PP and PET-G are much safer to use than ABS and Nylon.

 Other printing materials used include metallic powders which are generally used to fabricate tools and machinery parts.

 Please review product Safety Data Sheets (SDSs) for material specific safety information before using anything in a 3D printer.
 SDSs can be found through RIT’s MSDS Online chemical inventory database and/or through the manufacturer’s website.

 RIT's 3D Printer Safety Guidelines

 The following is a list of safety precautions that need to be considered when using a 3D printer: